kashyap7x/kashyap7x/README.md

 ### Hi there 👋

-I am a a Postdoctoral Researcher at the [NVIDIA Autonomous Vehicle Research Group](https://research.nvidia.com/labs/avg/) working from Tübingen, Germany.
+I am a Postdoctoral Researcher at the [NVIDIA Autonomous Vehicle Research Group](https://research.nvidia.com/labs/avg/) working from Tübingen, Germany.

  - 🔭 I am excited about data-driven solutions to complex decision-making tasks.
 Currently, my research focuses on simulation-based training and evaluation of embodied AI systems.